oceanprotocol/ocean.js/docs/overview.md

 # Overview

-Here is a quick overview of the main functions and submodules:
+Here is an overview of all ot the main functions and submodules:

 ### Ocean instance
 Create/get datatoken, get dtfactory, user orders (history)